MikaErikM/dao-de-jing/README.md

 The script downloads translation links, extracts content by chapter, and cleans the data for analysis in Jupyter Notebook.

+After creating the file - move to the Notebook for further analysis.

 ## Project Context
 The Daodejing is a significant but concise text (~5,000 characters) with numerous English translations.
 This project currently includes about 60 translations, creating a foundation for analyzing:
 - Differences between translations